 3. Select “Request URI” from excluding the filter field

 4. Now use “preview=true” in Filter Pattern and click on save

 In this way, Google Analytics will not track your own page previews.

 3- Stop Google Analytics Tracking For Logged In Users In WordPress

 If an admin is logged in, it also gets tracked by Google Analytics.
 To block this tracking, you need to create a filter inside the Google Analytics account.

 Follow the same steps explained in the 2nd method.
 The only change is, you need to use “wp-login.php“ in the Filter Pattern section and click on save.
 See the below image.

-You can also set any other rules to exclude other pages tracking in this way.
+You can also set any other rules to exclude another page tracking in this way.

 4- Block Yourself From Analytics Through Brower Extension

-With the help of the above tricks, you can prevent Google Analytics from tracking your own visits and page previews.
+With the help of the above tricks, you can stop Google Analytics from tracking your own visits and page previews.